 Doors open at 7.00pm and the screening commences at 7.30pm.

 Film Society membership is available at the door if you are not already a member.
 If you have friends and neighbors you can bring along we naturally welcome new members.
-Please come along on the night or you can book your seats by clicking on the link above.
+Please come along on the night.

 Being a Film Society we can not charge an admission, but do ask for our patrons to become a member of the SPAT Film Society.
 Annual membership as at Jan 2021 is:

 - $15 for a student, school age child or a concession